Koenvh1/ets2-local-radio/README.md

 Every city acts as a transmission tower with a certain range, and every city is bound to a country.
 The program check the distance to every city, and when it is within reach, the stations for that country are displayed.
-When a city from a different country is closer than the one currently connected to (with a treshold), the radio automatically switches to that country.
+When a city from a different country is closer than the one currently connected to (with a threshold), the radio automatically switches to that country.

 ### What does that coverage map show?

 It shows all the transmission towers (the cities), with a range circle.
 The black inner ring is the clear audio border (~20% static).
 Each country has its own (random) colour, to make it easier to see the difference between them.

+### What is the PeerID and what does it do? / Can I use my phone/tablet to control the radio?

+The PeerID is an ID that identifies that instance of ATS/ETS2 Local Radio.
+It allows you to control Local Radio from another device, like a phone or tablet.
+Simply go to the URL shown in the server on your phone or tablet, click "Connect to another device", enter your computer's PeerID and you're ready to go.
+All input on your second device will be redirected to your computer.

+You can also use the app: https://play.google.com/store/apps/details?id=nl.koenvh.localradio

 ### What is a favourite?